juristr/juristr.github.com/_posts/2016-04-27-learning-angular2-directives-course.md

 Great :smiley:.
 This video has been created by me in collaboration with [PacktPub](https://www.packtpub.com/).
 While I did a couple of technical reviews with PacktPub already, this was my first video I produced on my own.
 Lots of sweat, but totally worth it and I'm glad it's out now.

-That said, it also means this is a paid course, currently sold by PacktPub for a discounted entry price of ~ $27USD.
+That said, it also means this is a paid course, currently sold by PacktPub.
 Still interested?
 Then go ahead :smiley:

 <p style="text-align:center">
     <a href="https://goo.gl/iJKPUi" class="learning-ng2-course" style="font-size:24px;font-weight: bold;background-image:none">:point_right: grab your copy :point_left:</a>